eliseuegewarth/Seven-Keys/Stylesheet.md

 ### 5.2 Line Size Maximum

-Should avoid surpass the limit of 80 characteres for line.
+Not do much thing on the same line.
+To this does not happen, you should prevent exceeding the limit of 80 characters per line.
 For breaks of line, in cases of expressions very large, should use the following principles:
-Break after comma;
+* Break after comma;

 ```c++